 Across all times and locations tested, ExpressVPN delivered an average download speed of 85 Mbps.
 It’s a blazing-fast VPN but a bit slower than NordVPN, which averages around 90 Mbps.
 However, ExpressVPN’s speeds throughout usage were so smooth that we did not see a difference between a normal and a VPN-enabled connection.

 Here are the speeds results of ExpressVPN on a 100 Mbps base internet connection.
-The stats for the most commonly used servers are mentioned below in Australia:
+The stats for the most commonly used servers are mentioned below:

 |Server Locations||Download Speed||Upload Speed||Pings|

 |Canada – Toronto||86.52 Mbps||72.31 Mbps||111|

 |Australia – Brisbane||83.27 Mbps||70 Mbps||156|

 |Italy – Milan||81.89 Mbps||64.32 Mbps||153|